oxc-project/oxc/README.md

 Conformance for Test262 is now complete.

+Only unstable stage 3 `jon-modules` and stage 3 `decorators` tests are skipped.

 ## Learning Resources

 * My [small tutorial on how to write a JavaScript Parser in Rust](https://boshen.github.io/javascript-parser-in-rust/)